infobip/infobip-rtc-showcase/calls-api-showcase/README.md

 After successfully running the app, access it by opening a localhost URL in your web browser:
 [http://localhost:8090](http://localhost:8090).

-## Exposing the Calls Showcase App with Webhooks to the public Internet
+## Exposing the Calls API Showcase App with Webhooks to the public Internet

-To configure Calls Application with a Webhook URL, the Calls Showcase App can be exposed to the public internet.
+To configure Calls Application with a Webhook URL, the Calls API Showcase App can be exposed to the public internet.
 The easiest way to achieve this is through [ngrok](https://ngrok.com/).
 Run the following command in your terminal to obtain a public URL: